Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Simulation Results

 \subsection{Additional Experiments and Ablation Studies}

-\textbf{Uniform Interaction Units.} We acknowledge a degree of subjectivity inherent in assigning the above interaction units.
-To address this and provide a different perspective, we also present evaluation results where each distinct feedback instance (irrespective of its type or internal complexity) is considered as a single interaction unit (i.e., count = 1 for all types).
-These alternative results can be found in Figure \ref{fig:unit-feedback-results}.
-According to the results, even under this scenarios with equivalent complexity for all feedback mechanisms, \methodname and \methodfullname both often result in higher SHF Utility Ratio values compared to all baselines.
-This further illustrates the convergence efficiency of our method and allows readers to assess the robustness of our findings to different interpretations of interaction cost.

-We perform a set of ablation studies using the Branin-Currin function to better understand the impact of the various components of \methodfullname: (1) our feedback interpretation using the Plackett-Luce likelihood model and (2) our proposed active query sampling method.
-All of our presented results already have comparisons with and without T-MoSH.
-Since the final SHF Utility Ratio by the end of 10 feedback units, which we had used for the results in Figure \ref{fig:eval-results}, for the ablation studies are sometimes hard to discern, we instead use the \textit{area under the SHF Utility Ratio - feedback units curve} as the metric.
+To provide a different perspective of the results among the different methods, we use the \textit{area under the SHF Utility Ratio - Feedback curve} as the metric for our ablations below.
 The x-axis is the number of feedback units and the y-axis is the change in the SHF Utility Ratio, which produces a curve.
 By taking the area under that curve, we can compare how quickly each variation is able to obtain a high SHF Utility Ratio.

+\textbf{Area Under the SHF Utility Ratio-Feedback Curve Results for Branin-Currin and Four Bar Truss.} Figures \ref{fig:auc-bc-results} and \ref{fig:auc-fbt-results} illustrates our results for the area under the SHF Utility Ratio-Feedback Curve with both the Branin-Currin and Four Bar Truss problem.
+This provides a different perspective on our results as it illustrates the convergence rates with the different methods, further supporting the efficiency of \methodfullname and \methodname.

-\textbf{Preference Modeling Ablation.} Figure \ref{fig:pl-ablation-results} illustrates our results when comparing both \methodname and \methodfullname to their variations without our proposed feedback interpretation using the Plackett-Luce likelihood model (which we refer to as \textit{\methodname (\methodfullname) w/o PL}).
-For \methodname (\methodfullname) w/o PL, we instead use a uniform distribution for p($\pmb{\lambda}$).
+\textbf{Preference Modeling Ablation.} Figure \ref{fig:full-ablation-results} illustrates our results when ablating both \methodname and \methodfullname with and without the Plackett-Luce likelihood model (which we refer to as \textit{\methodname (\methodfullname) without Plackett-Luce}).
+For \methodname (\methodfullname) without Plackett-Luce, we instead use a uniform distribution for p($\pmb{\lambda}$).
 From the results, we notice that solely using the uniform distribution greatly degrades the average performance, while often also increasing the variance of the results.
 This supports the importance of our preferences modeling component.